Accelergy-Project/timeloop-python/README.md

 repository](https://github.com/Accelergy-Project/timeloop-accelergy-exercises.git)
 for more examples and tutorials.

+## Migrating from Standalone TimeloopFE
+If you have installed TimeloopFE that is not included in `pytimeloop` and want to migrate to this one, you can simply `import pytimeloop.timeloopfe` instead of `import timeloopfe`.
+Submodule structures are unchanged.

 ## General Debugging Information
 1. When debugging the C++ bindings, it may be faster to build by calling `cmake` directly instead of `pip3 install`